dotnet/docs-maui/docs/user-interface/layouts/index.md

 </ContentPage>
 ```

 This is wasteful because unnecessary layout calculations are performed.
-Instead, the desired layout can be better achieved by using a `Grid`.
+Instead, the desired layout can be better achieved by using a <xref:Microsoft.Maui.Controls.Grid>.

 For more information, see [StackLayout](stacklayout.md).